plamzi/AreaList-GTM/README.md

 ```

-<b>Note:</b> In most situations, you would want to include the contents of the main script inline rather than via a GitHub link.
+<b>Note:</b> In most situations, you'd want to include the contents of the main script inline rather than via the GitHub link shown in the basic example above.

-<b>Note:</b> More advanced implementations may populate elements of arealist_config using GTM variables.
+<b>Note:</b> More advanced implementations may choose to populate some or all parts of arealist_config using GTM variables.

-<h4>Configuration:</h4>
+<h2>Configuration:</h2>

 <b>areas</b> - Array of area objects, each with the following properties: